AbdelilahYounsi/style-transfer/README.md

 - [Texture Networks_ Feed-forward Synthesis of Textures and Stylized Images](https://arxiv.org/abs/1603.03417)
 - [Instance Normalization: The Missing Ingredient for Fast Stylization](https://arxiv.org/abs/1607.08022)

+Please refer to '' in order to understand the content of the research papers.

 This implementation uses **Instance Normalization** instead of Batch Normalization for better stylization results.
 <p align = 'center'>
 <img src = 'content/Mosque_Hassan2.jpeg' height = '246px'>